wangxiaochuTHU/yakf/README.md

 /// import yakf crate
 extern crate yakf;
-/// import State trait, UKF filter struct, and MSSS sampling method struct use yakf::kf::{sigma_points::MinimalSkewSimplexSampling as MSSS, state::State, ukf::UKF};
+/// import State trait, UKF filter struct, and MSSS sampling method struct use yakf::kf::{MinimalSkewSimplexSampling as MSSS, State, UKF};

 /// import Re-exports of hifitime (for time) and nalgebra (for matrix) use yakf::{